JFF-Bohdan/vrc_t70/doc/protocol/protocol_en.md

 -- | -- | --
 0x00 | 1 | new controller address

 Warning!
 Controller will make response with **old** address.
 It means that address was successfully updated.
-Next response possible only by using new address.
+Next request/response cycle would be possible only by using new address.

 ## 2.9.
-Rescan sensors on trunk (`0x09`)
+Rescan sensors on a trunk (`0x09`)

-command_id = `0x09`
+Command id = `0x09`

-Scan trunk for sensors.
-When this command received controller will perform scanning for sensors available at specified trunk and will store first 10 addresses in sensors array for trunk.
+Can be used to scan trunk for sensors.
+When this command is received controller will perform scanning for sensors available at specified trunk and will store first 10 addresses in sensors array for a trunk.

 **Data**: